OmGaikwad-25/OmGaikwad-25/README.md

 ## 💭 My Guiding Principles

-*"Coding with purpose.
+"Coding with purpose.
 Each project is a step toward growth.
-The ultimate efficiency lies in approaching every project, no matter how small, with creativity, discipline, and precision."*
+The ultimate efficiency lies in approaching every project, no matter how small, with creativity, discipline, and precision."

 ---

 ## 🌱 Currently Exploring

 - 📝 Writing clean & scalable code with best practices
-- ☁️ Diving deeper into **Cloud Technologies & System Design**
+- ☁ Diving deeper into *Cloud Technologies & System Design*
-- 🤝 Contributing to **open-source projects** to learn, share, and collaborate
+- 🤝 Contributing to *open-source projects* to learn, share, and collaborate

 ---